 Whether you have pitted scars or red patches left from spots on your face, there are some hard-working ingredients and must-have products that can help get rid of acne scars.

 We’ve spoken to skin experts for suggestions on the very best serums and lotions, as well some specialised treatments, to help get rid of acne scars – or, at least fade them as much as possible.
-Much like reducing stretch marks, getting rid of acne scars might not happen over night, but you could see some visible changes in a few days or weeks with the right approach.
+Much like reducing stretch marks, or getting rid of liver spots, getting rid of acne scars might not happen over night, but you could see some visible changes in a few days or weeks with the right approach.

 1) Vitamin C serums

 This powerful antioxidant ingredient brightens the skin and lightens those pesky dark patches of pigmentation for more even-toned skin.
+According to Aesthetic Doctor, Dr David Jack, “Over the counter formulas including vitamin C can also help [reduce acne scarring].”
 It works by inhibiting excess melanin that causes the dark patches left when acne has gone.
 Use it every day on clean skin, underneath your serums or moisturiser to fade dark marks and give skin a natural luminosity.

 La Roche-Posay Pure Vitamin C10 Serum | £38